Ask American Family Dentistry - Mountain Grove if our services are right for youMake an Appointment

 Depending on the type of injury to your tooth, you may sustain a horizontal root fracture.
 In this case, the tooth may need to be stabilized with a splint for a required period of time.

 If you've sustained oral trauma, it's important to contact us right away for treatment that can save your tooth or teeth.
-Contact American Family Dentistry Mountain Grove (South Knoxville) at 865-240-2091 without delay.
+Contact American Family Dentistry - Mountain Grove at 865-240-2091 without delay.